Skip to content

 Pay-per-mile insurance

-Some insurance providers offer pay-per-mile – or pay-as-you-go car insurance – where you only pay for the miles you drive.
+Some insurance providers offer pay-per-mile car insurance – or pay-as-you-go car insurance – where you only pay for the miles you drive.
 You simply attach a tracker to your dashboard, which measures your daily mileage and tells you how much to pay.

 Where can I compare cheap car insurance quotes?